 A simple example of drafting can make or break this issue.
 A restrictive covenant may define the employer to include all of its affiliates or subsidiaries, etc. More specifically, suppose a non-solicitation provision in a restrictive covenant as drafted attempts to prohibit the former employer from doing business with any customer or prospect of the employer that the former employee, directly or indirectly, serviced, developed relationships with or acquired information about during his or her employment, such as selling products or services “in competition with” the employer.
 But who in this scenario is “the employer?”

-It would be reasonable for the former employee to argue that because the employer is defined to include all of its affiliates—including those that have nothing to do with the sale of products or services the employee was employed to sell, that the non-solicitation provision bans him or her from soliciting clients to provide goods or services from a prohibitively and therefore unreasonably wide variety of industries that have nothing to do with his or her work for the employer.
-So too with regard to the non-competition clause, which prevents the former employer from engaging in competition with the employer either directly or indirectly.
+It would be reasonable for the former employee to argue that because the employer is defined to include all of its affiliates—including those affiliates that do not have anything to do with the sale of services or goods the employee sold for his former employer, that the non-solicitation provision bars him or her from soliciting clients to provide goods or services from a prohibitively and therefore overly restrictive variety of industries that are irrelevant from and have nothing to do with the work performed for the employer.
+Likewise as a non-competition provision, which prevents the former employer from engaging in competition with the employer either directly or indirectly.
 Accordingly, the former employee will predictably argue this provision or the entire agreement prevents him or her from working in industries that have little, if any, relation to his work for the employer.

 A court could be inclined to refuse enforcement because such a definition renders the entire agreement over broad and thus excessively burdens the former employer’s ability to find work while offering little benefit to the former employer.

 On the potentially thornier problem of whether as an equitable remedy a court facing a “limited by industry” problem in a restrictive covenant would reform the contract to limit the industry and then enforce the agreement or provision.